-Contaminants of Emerging Concern in Water and Wastewater: Advanced Treatment Processes presents the state-of-the-art in the design and use of adsorbents, membranes, and UV/oxidation processes, and the challenges that will need to be addressed to close the gap between development and implementation in water/wastewater treatment applications.
+Contaminants of Emerging Concern in Water and Wastewater: Advanced Treatment Processes presents the state-of-the-art in the design and use of adsorbents, membranes, and UV/oxidation processes, along with the challenges that will need to be addressed to close the gap between development and implementation in water/wastewater treatment applications.
+Chapters cover adsorbent and membrane design and performance, direct comparison of performance data between new (inorganic and metal organic nanoporous materials) and classic adsorbents and membranes, a list of advantages, disadvantages, and challenges related to performance limitations, regenerability, and upscaling.

-This book contains information related to: adsorbent and membrane design and performance; direct comparison of performance data between new (inorganic and metal organic nanoporous materials) and classic adsorbents and membranes; list of advantages, disadvantages, and challenges related to performance limitations, regenerability, and upscaling; identification of potential site and off-site applications according to adsorbent and membrane types; transformation of CECs in low- and/or medium-pressure UV irradiation processes used for disinfection; oxidation of CECs by chlorine and ozone; and, comparison of advanced oxidation processes for treatment of a variety of CECs in water and wastewater.
+In addition, users will find sections on the identification of potential site and off-site applications that are listed according to adsorbent and membrane types, transformation of CECs in low- and/or medium-pressure UV irradiation processes used for disinfection, the oxidation of CECs by chlorine and ozone, and a comparison of advanced oxidation processes for the treatment of a variety of CECs in water and wastewater.

-- Addresses the advantages/disadvantages of select technologies, including energy resources needs and waste management issues of reverse osmosis among other issues applicable to adsorption and oxidation systems
+- Addresses the advantages/disadvantages of select technologies, including energy resource needs and waste management issues of reverse osmosis, amongst other issues

-- Focuses on the inherent science and technology of advanced treatment processes, which readers will be able to apply fundamental principles to various classes of CECs
+- Focuses on the inherent science and technology of advanced treatment processes

 Environmental engineers and scientists; Chemical engineers; Researchers, practitioners, and policy makers in the water sector, environmental management, and public health